EngrSaad2/Online-Voting-System/README.md

 Many secure voting platform vendors provide supportive vote consulting services that help organizations design their voting procedures.

-These services help organizations save time, stick to best practices, and meet internal requirements and/or external regulations, such as third-party vote administration needs.
+These services help organizations save time, stick to best practices, and meet internal requirements and/or external regulations, such as third-party vote administration needs..